 A quick response is a short SMS that you can send when rejecting a call on your Android smartphone, and customizing them can save you time.
-The default quick responses offered by Android let people know why you can’t answer right now and what you wish them to do, like call you later or send you a text instead.
-The Android operating system offers four default quick responses which you can customize to your liking.
-Here’s how to view and edit the quick response text messages that are available in Android:
+The default quick responses offered by Android let people know you can’t answer right now and how to contact you next.
+You can customize these quick decline messages to make them more useful for you.
+This tutorial illustrates how to use, view, and edit the quick-response text messages available in Android:

-When someone calls you on your Android smartphones, you see the incoming call screen.
+When someone calls you on your Android smartphone, you see the incoming call screen.
 Besides actually answering the call, you can also reject it while simultaneously sending a quick response through an SMS.
 Here’s how to do that:

 - Can’t talk now.
 What's up?